Place Bellecour

-Bellecour Square in 2025, with its equestrian statue of Louis XIV in its center, surrounded by the giant artwork "urban Weaving".
+The square in 2024, with the Fourvière hill in its background.

 The Place Bellecour (/fr/) is a large square in the centre of Lyon, France, to the north of the Ainay district.
 Measuring 312 m by 200 m (6.2 ha or 15 acres), it is one of the largest open squares (without any patches of greenery or trees) in Europe, and the third biggest square in France, behind the Place des Quinconces in Bordeaux (12.6 ha) and the Place de la Concorde in Paris (8.6 ha).
 It is also the largest pedestrian square in Europe: vehicles are allowed on the Place de la Concorde and Place des Quinconces.

 In the middle is an equestrian statue of King Louis XIV by François-Frédéric Lemot (1825).
 Another statue, representing the Petit Prince and Antoine de Saint-Exupéry, is at the west end of the square.
 The square also has two pavilions, housing the tourist information office of Lyon and an art gallery.

 The square is part of a UNESCO World Heritage Site.